 K’gari Fraser Island has numerous attractions.
 One of the most popular tourist attractions is the 75-mile beach.
 It is the longest beach in Australia and is located on the world’s largest sand island.

 It is home to many different types of landscapes, including sand dunes, freshwater lakes, and rainforests.

 There are also plenty of opportunities for swimming, fishing, and surfing.

-Fraser island is located in Australian on the eastern side along the Queensland coast, and it’s a fantastic place to visit with a lot of things to do.
+Fraser Island is located in Australia on the eastern side along the Queensland coast, and it’s a fantastic place to visit with a lot of things to do.